taskiq-python/taskiq/docs/guide/state-and-deps.md

 That's why we suggest you try TaskiqDependencies.
 The implementation is very similar to FastApi's dependencies.
 You can use classes, functions, and generators as dependencies.

-We use the [taskiq-dependencies](https://pypi.org/project/taskiq-dependencies/) package to provide autocompetion.
+We use the [taskiq-dependencies](https://pypi.org/project/taskiq-dependencies/) package to provide autocompletion.
 You can easily integrate it in your own project.

 ### How dependencies are useful